PRIMARY COURSE

 Every year, the Ministry of Foreign Affairs of Japan decides which countries will be invited to participate.
 In principle, the training is designed for individuals who already have some work experience in the fields of peacebuilding and/or international development and who demonstrate a strong will to develop their career in these fields.

-For the 2024 (Reiwa 6) Primary Course (January 26 – February 22, 2025), 13 participants from Japan and 10 participants from Bangladesh, Fiji, El Salvador, Ukraine, Lebanon, Palestine, Mali, South Sudan, Uganda and African Union Commission (AUC) participated in the course.
+For the FY2025 (Reiwa 7) Primary Course (October 12 – November 30, 2025), 12 participants from Japan and 12 participants from Cambodia, East Timor, Nepal, Papua New Guinea, Guatemala, Ecuador, Armenia, Palestine, Iraq, Cameroon, South Sudan, and African Union Commission (AUC) took part in the course.
 They came from international organizations, NGOs, government agencies, and the private sector.
-In addition, a total of 36 lecturers, including current and former UN and international organization staff, Hiroshima University faculty, and alumni, participated.
+In addition, a diverse and experienced group of facilitators, including current and former UN and international organization staff, Hiroshima University faculty members, and doctoral students, supported the course.

 The course focused on four core themes:

-Program Associates also learned about topics related to the “quintet of change”, as outlined in the UN 2.0 Policy Brief, such as strategic foresight, the use of open-source data, and artificial intelligence (AI), as well as basic safety and security in the field.
-A diverse group of lecturers, including current and former UN and international organization staff, Hiroshima University faculty, and alumni, guided the Program Associates through the training.
+The Program Associates also learned about topics related to the “quintet of change,” as outlined in the UN 2.0 Policy Brief, including the use of open-source data and artificial intelligence (AI), as well as basic safety and security in the field.

 The highlight of the course was the visit to the Hiroshima Peace Memorial Museum, where the trainees had the rare opportunity to hear Keiko Ogura, an atomic bomb survivor, share her experiences after the atomic bomb exploded above Hiroshima City in 1945.